DreamCompute FAQs

 What are the pricing plans?

-You only pay for what you use with a maximum monthly expense.
-No more confusing invoices or bills and no surprise at the end of the month.
-View the following link for example pricing plans:
+You only pay for what you use, with a maximum monthly expense — no confusing invoices or bills, and no surprise at the end of the month.
+With any DreamCompute plan, you can easily create virtual machines, block devices, and networks using the DreamCompute dashboard, or via OpenStack APIs and command-line tools.
+View the following article for example pricing plans and billing details:

 Where are the data centers located?